-As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State.
-Thus this section does not need to be completed.
+As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the state.
+Thus, this section does not need to be completed.

-3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):

-- Ves.
-Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).
+Application for 1915(c) HCBS Waiver: CA.0139.R06.05 - Jul 01, 2024 (as of Jul 01, 2024) Page 23 of 405 Appendix A: Waiver Administration and Operation 3.
+Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and adm on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): ninistrative functions Yes.
+Contracted entities perform waiver operational and administrative functions on behal agency and/or operating agency (if applicable).
 Specify the types of contracted entities and briefly describe the functions that they perform.
-Complete Items A-5 and A-6.: - No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).
+Con A-6. : No. Contracted entities do not perform waiver operational and administrative functions on Medicaid agency and/or the operating agency (if applicable). behalf of the

+4. Role of Local/Regional Non-State Entities.
+Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One):

+Not applicable

-- 4. Role of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One): - O Not applicable - Applicable Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies: - ☑ Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
-There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.
+Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
+Check each that applies:

+Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+There is an interagency agreement or memorandum of understanding between the state and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.